multifactor/MFKDF/CONTRIBUTING.md

 Feature requests should be submitted in the issue tracker, with a description of the expected behavior & use case.
 Before submitting a request, please search for similar ones in the closed issues.

 ## Pull Requests
-For additions or bug fixes you should only need to modify `index.js`.
 Include updated unit tests in the `test` directory as part of your pull request.
 Don’t worry about regenerating the `site/` files.

 Before running the unit tests you’ll need to install, `npm i`, [development dependencies](https://docs.npmjs.com/files/package.json#devdependencies).
 Run unit tests from the command-line via `npm test`.